ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 <img src="{{ site.url {{ site.baseurl }}/images/tenure-churn.png" alt = "">

 ### Model fitting
 After transforming the data to a numerical scale and normalizing the continuous variables (to get closer to a normal distribution), I conducted three different machine learning algorithms: logistic regression, support vector machines, and random forests.
-Also, I removed the variables customer ID (because it’s useless for machine learning) and multiple lines (because it correlates heavily with the phone service feature).
+Also, I removed the variable customer ID (because it’s useless for machine learning).

 The variables that are left to train the model are Gender, SeniorCitizen, Partner, Dependents, Tenure, PhoneService, OnlineSecurity, DeviceProtection, TechSupport, StreamingTV, StreamingMovies, PaperlessBilling, MonthlyCharges, and TotalCharges.